scalastuff/scalaleafs/first-steps.md

 </div>
 {% endhighlight %}

 The example shows the 3 things that can be on the right side of a CSS selector: a string, an XML literal, or an XML transformation.
 An XML transformation is basically a NodeSeq => NodeSeq function.
-Since nearly everything is an XML transformation (like the expression `"#elt1" #> "Hi there"`, `bind` and the `FirstExample` class), everthing composes nicely.
+Since nearly everything is an XML transformation (like the expression `"#elt1" #> "Hi there"`, `bind`, `AddClass` and the `FirstExample` class), everthing composes nicely.
 See [Fun With Tranformations](fun-with-transformations.html).